Angel Falls: Tourism

+BASE jumping

+The first person to jump from Angel Falls was Max Botto of Venezuela in November 1983.
+The first person to complete a base jump from Angel Falls was American Jerry Bird; even though he leaped after Max Botto, he deployed his parachute later and subsequently landed first.

 Media

 Cinema

 Angel Falls was the main inspiration for the fictional Paradise Falls in Pixar's 2009 animated film, Up.

 The American fantasy-romance film What Dreams May Come (1998), starring Robin Williams, Cuba Gooding Jr, and Annabella Sciorra, is set in Venezuela and shows Angel Falls.

 Angel Falls was used as a setting for a scene in the action film remake Point Break (2015).
-Actors Edgar Ramirez and Luke Bracey are shown free-climbing the sheer rock face adjacent to the falls, then diving from the top; neither of these feats has ever been accomplished in real life.
+Actors Edgar Ramirez and Luke Bracey are shown free-climbing the sheer rock face adjacent to the falls, then diving from the top.

 In the film narrated by Lowell Thomas, Seven Wonders of the World (1956), Angel Falls was included as one of the seven wonders.

+In November 1983, Mark III Productions of Miami, Florida filmed a short documentary about an expedition to BASE jump from Angel Falls, led by American skydiver Jerry Bird.
+It was broadcast on ABC's Ripley's Believe It or Not! in 1985.

 The 1990 film Arachnophobia was partly set at Angel Falls.

 Books

 In 1997, Folco Quilici wrote Cielo verde a novel – long present in the bestseller list in Italy.
 Spanish writer Alberto Vázquez-Figueroa covered Jimmie Angel's adventures in his 1998 novel Ícaro— ISBN 9788408025023, later translated into several foreign languages.
 Another book that details how Angel Falls got its name is Truth or Dare: The Jimmie Angel Story, written by Jan-Willem de Vries ISBN 9781419673665.
 Angel Falls by Kathryn Casey (2023) is a historical fiction story inspired by the life of the photographer Ruth Robertson.